1994 Crimean presidential election

-The only presidential elections were contested in the Autonomous Republic of Crimea for the post of President of Crimea, at the time a republic within Ukraine.
+The only presidential elections were contested in the Republic of Crimea for the post of President of Crimea, at the time a republic within Ukraine.
 The office was created by the Verkhovna Rada of Crimea, the republic's unicameral parliament October 13, 1993.
 Elections were subsequently held on January 16, 1994 with the second round on January 30 since a two-round system was used to elect the President.
 The presidential elections in Crimea were one of the most important precedents of the Crimean crisis that laid the basis for the Ukrainian-Russian international relationship.

 Overview

 The pro-Russian Yuriy Meshkov won the second round of voting with 72.9 percent of the vote.
 Some of the other candidates that showed interest, but not listed in the table below were Yevhen Isaev (Green Party of Crimea) and Natalia Vasilyeva (Sevastopol City Council deputy).
 The Crimean parliament refused to register the People's Movement of Ukraine's representative on November 18, 1993.